top of page

 At the center of life at St. Mark’s Episcopal Church is our worship of God.
-Every Sunday, we celebrate the Eucharist – (some call it Holy Communion or The Lord’s Supper) – at 8 a.m. and 10 a.m.
+Every Sunday, we celebrate the Eucharist – (some call it Holy Communion or The Lord’s Supper).

 Our services follow the Book of Common Prayer, which is the worship guide of The Episcopal Church.
-It can be downloaded for free from here.
+It can be downloaded for free in English, Spanish, and French from here.

 Those who are familiar with worship in a Roman Catholic or Lutheran setting will likely find it easy to follow our services.
 Our worship is enriched by the participation of those in our community- both during services and behind the scenes.